da4all/da4all.github.io/_cards-copy/rhetorical-analysis-of-data-advocacy-projects.md

   This two-day lesson plan teaches students to analyze a data advocacy project in order to deepen their abilities to identify the rhetorical situations of data advocacy projects and understand how they are rhetorically designed to meet a community’s or organizations’ advocacy goals.

 keywords:
-  - "Rhetorical Data Studies"
+  - "data advocacy projects"
-  - "Rhetoric"
+  - "rhetoric"
-  - "Data Advocacy Projects"
+  - "rhetorical data studies"

 metadata:
   source: